dl1bz/deskhpsdr/README.md

 ## The further development of deskHPSDR

 My work is not completed.
 I have some ideas, what I need to add too.
 You need to understand this branch as "work in progress".
 I ever check my code here with my test environment: Intel iMac 21" i5 and Macbook Air M1 running both with macOS 14.7.1 aka Sonoma and my SDR tranceiver Hermes-Lite 2 in combination with my homebrew-LDMOS-PA 600W.
 My focus is Fonie/SSB and Digimode/FT8+FT4, less CW.
 And - sorry guys - I have not the time to write any kind of manual for deskHPSDR.
-Use instead the [published manual of DL1YCF's piHPSDR version](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf) for basic knowledge, how this application works in general.
+Use instead the [published manual of DL1YCF's piHPSDR version](https://github.com/dl1ycf/pihpsdr/releases/) for basic knowledge, how this application works in general.

-## Issues
+## Latest Changes
+### Version 2.5.x
+- under development: implementation of a TCI Server, which emulates a SunSDR2Pro device (successful tested with JTDX, RumLogNG, MacLoggerDX)<br>
+- completed: add an additional serial device interface option, which can switch on the RTS and/or DTR signal line during TUNE function<br>
+- under development: sereral GUI improvements for show additional status infos on the screen<br>
+- under development: make deeper access possible to the whole audio tools like CFC, Compressor, phase rotator for the user<br>
+- completed: add an additional, adjustable up to +20db, AF preamp for increasing mic input level if required<br>
+- under development: automatic switching of different audio inputs depends from the selected mode with automatic save settings<br>
+- completed: remove most of the limitations at 60m band (remove channelizing and other non-essential things)<br>

+Most of the new functions need to be activated in the ```make.config.deskhpsdr``` as compiling option.
+Please look in the beginning of the  ```Makefile``` and set the needed options only in ```make.config.deskhpsdr```, but don't modify the ```Makefile``` itself !

+## Issues tab at Github for this project - read carefully !

 I'm now activate the Issues tab, but please note the following:<br>
 - I ONLY accept error reports or runtime errors for this published codebase here.
 The Issues tab not suitable for discussion about other things except error messages or error reports.<br>
 - Don't ask about feature requests, questions about porting to other systems like WIN/MinGW and support for additional hardware - my answer will be ever NO. Such requests will be ignored and closed without any comment.<br>
 - first make a ```git pull``` for using the most up-to-date codebase, compile it, test it and THEN open an issue, if you think there's something wrong with the last codebase<br>
+- I don't accept any questions, comments or remarks about transmitting outside of the amateur radio frequencies !!!

 ## Known problems